Plant Succulents That Conserve Water And Look Beautiful

 In most cases, the soil you plan to plant in will need amending before it is ideal.
 This mostly means increasing water drainage by mixing in E.B.
-Stone Organics Cactus Mix, or by adding organic matter like compost, and up to 50 percent total volume with coarse sand, pumice or grit.
+Stone Organics Cactus & Succulent Potting or Planting Mix (which contains extra pumice for superior drainage), or by adding organic matter like compost, and up to 50 percent total volume with coarse sand, pumice or grit.
 Mix these into the top 6-8 inches of native soil.

 Press the succulents into the dirt and compact the soil slightly around them as you go.
 Once all your succulents are planted, cover the remaining surface area with coarse sand or gravel.
 After allowing a day or two to settle, water the plants gently.
 Fertilize lightly in the spring with a low-nitrogen garden fertilizer.